Princess & Frog Splash Mountain Ride Reimagining: Closure Timeline & Concept Art

 For its part, Balfour Beatty Construction is highly regarded and has extensive experience with major projects in the Orlando area.
 They’ve been involved with many components of the EPCOT overhaul, including the currently-paused Play Pavilion.
 Prior to that, they were responsible for Pandora – World of Avatar, Gran Destino Tower, Reflections Lakeside Lodge, plus Cabana Bay & Loews Sapphire Falls Resorts at Universal Orlando and the Dr. Phillips Center for the Performing Arts.

-This brings us to the feasibility of Tiana’s Bayou Adventure opening in late 2024 given that Splash Mountain still doesn’t have a closure date.
+This brings us to the feasibility of Tiana’s Bayou Adventure opening in late 2024.

-Many fans are understandably skeptical, especially given that the cloned TRON Lightcycle Run still isn’t open and that project has been in progress for the better part of 5 years.
+Many fans are understandably skeptical, especially given that the cloned TRON Lightcycle Run project has been in progress for the better part of 5 years.
 Nevertheless, Tiana’s Bayou Adventure opening in late 2024 is reasonable.
+At least at Walt Disney World.

 For one thing, the lethargic pace of TRON Lightcycle run is deliberate.
 At first, Disney moved at a snail’s pace on that to spread CapEx costs out over multiple fiscal years.
 Then came the closure and uncertainty about travel thereafter, which resulted in a pause and slow restart.

-There are also a slew of recent ride reimaginings that showcase just how quickly Imagineering can move.
+As a counterpoint, look at the relatively recent ride reimaginings that showcase just how quickly Imagineering can move.
 The best examples here are Guardians of the Galaxy: Mission Breakout at Disney California Adventure and Frozen Ever After at EPCOT.

 Guardians of the Galaxy: Mission Breakout took less than a year in total, with most of the exterior transformation occurring while Tower of Terror was still operational.
 Once the Hollywood Tower Hotel went vacant, the Collector took up residence in only 5 months.
-Without question, that’s the fastest turnaround time for Imagineering in recent memory–and the results were shockingly good.
+That’s the fastest turnaround time for Imagineering in recent memory–and the results were shockingly good.

 Converting Maelstrom into Frozen Ever After took a bit more time, but still occurred in under two years.
 That attraction might be the better comparison, as both are boat rides that will require new staging, the replacement of numerous show scenes, and more.
 (I’d be curious to hear from accountants about the depreciation rules for new builds v. renovations, as I suspect that comes into play with all of these projects.)

-In addition to those, it’s likely that there will be advanced Audio Animatronics and scenic illusions based on the roundtable video above.
+In addition to those, it’s likely that there will be advanced Audio Animatronics and scenic illusions.
 That instantly calls to mind Na’vi River Journey at Animal Kingdom, which melds Audio Animatronics and practical sets with screens and other effects.
 Splash Mountain already has dozens of AAs, so it’ll likely avoid all of the pitfalls that make Na’vi River Journey underwhelming in spots.

 Imagineering has had difficulty with delays in recent years, and there’s potential for more of that with Tiana’s Bayou Adventure–especially given the unknowns.
 It’s possible this project moves faster than expected and Tiana’s Bayou Adventure opens by June 30, 2024.
 However, if I had to bet on an earlier or later date, my money would be on Tiana’s Bayou Adventure slipping into 2025.
-Of course, all of this is speculative–and being posted before work has even started!
+Of course, all of this is speculative and should not be misconstrued as a rumor–I truly do not know how this will play out.

-With the Splash Mountain closing date and Tiana’s Bayou Adventure opening date speculation out of the way, let’s take a look at what Imagineers have been doing behind the scenes to prepare for the ride reimagining…
+With the Tiana’s Bayou Adventure opening date speculation out of the way, let’s take a look at what Imagineers have been doing behind the scenes to prepare for the ride reimagining…

 Walt Disney Imagineers have been frequent travelers to Louisiana while conducting extensive research to ensure Tiana’s Bayou Adventure preserves the heart and soul of the city that inspired Princess Tiana’s story.